-The development of international cooperation and partnership with over 700 leading universities and research centers in 70 countries) gives to LMSU students a valuable opportunity to gain a diverse international experience.
-As part of cooperation agreements with foreign partners, about 500 LMSU students head off to partner universities annually, and the same number of foreign students comes to Moscow University within the outgoing and incoming academic mobility programs.
+The development of international cooperation and partnership with over 700 leading universities and research centers in 70 countries) gives to MSU students a valuable opportunity to gain a diverse international experience.
+As part of cooperation agreements with foreign partners, 500+ MSU students head off to partner universities annually, and the same number of foreign students comes to Moscow State University within the incoming and outgoing academic mobility programs:

 Incoming academic mobility:

 Information for partner universities

 Outgoing academic mobility: